The 6 biggest mistakes in recruitment

 Finding the right candidate for a new role can have a hugely positive impact on your business, from boosting team morale to improving the performance and efficiency of your operations.

 Conversely, hiring the wrong candidate can be time consuming and costly, so it’s crucial to get it right.

-Here are the six most common recruitment mistakes – and how to avoid them.
+Here are the six most common mistakes in recruitment – and how to avoid them.

 #1.
 Drawing out the process

 One of the biggest barriers to effective recruitment is having a long, inefficient hiring process.
-Candidates lose interest if this process takes too long, or if prospective employers don’t touch base with them for weeks on end.
+Candidates lose interest if it takes too long, or if employers don’t touch base for weeks.

 Research shows that candidates tend to accept the first solid job offer they receive, so don’t give faster-moving competitors the chance to snatch them up.

 A surprising number of successful hires have come from direct approaches to passive candidates – those who aren’t actively job hunting.
 Passive candidates make up 75% of the world’s workforce, and neglecting them could mean you’re missing out.

 This is where a recruitment agency can add real value.
 They know who to approach and how, and can source potential hires that you may never have connected with.